 Networking at events is a great way to meet new prospects.
 It basically means storing contact information on a business card in your CRM.
 Post GDPR, you may continue to exchange and store business card information, but you cannot use their contact data and email address for email marketing purposes unless you have taken their consent and they have opted-in to receive your promotional emails.

-SMARTe is committed to comply with GDPR and we follow privacy and security best practices that are applicable to our industry and offers.
-We have developed GDPR aligned processes by setting stringent rules on how we process, gather and protect individual data.
-Ensure data relevancy through our rich data taxonomies, dictionaries and ontologies.
+SMARTe is committed to complying with GDPR and we follow privacy and security best practices that are applicable to our industry and offers.
+We have developed GDPR aligned processes by setting stringent rules on how we process, gather, and protect individual data.
+Ensure data relevancy through our rich data taxonomies, dictionaries, and ontologies.
 Stay GDPR compliant with accurate, double opt-in data with verified phone numbers.